Azure/service-catalog-cli/README.md

 This CLI is called `svcat` on the command line.
 Run `svcat -h` to see the available commands.

-Below are some common tasks made easy with `svcat`:
+Below are some common tasks made easy with `svcat`.
+The example output assumes that [Open Service Broker for Azure](https://github.com/Azure/open-service-broker-azure/) is installed on the cluster.

 ## Find brokers installed on the cluster